 Polycotton - polycotton is a mix of polyester and cotton - usually 35% cotton / 65% polyester.
 The purpose of the polycotton is that is will be a lighter weight cotton tent, offering a breathable, durable tent fabric, designed to last longer.
 Furthermore, the polycotton fabric will be more ideal for a range of different climates, as it will be warmer in cold weather conditions, and stay cooler in the warm weather conditions.
 Most TC Air tents are made with polycotton, as it helps reduce condensation encountered by the internal beams - and offers a good weight balance also.

 Cotton - 100% cotton tents are rare, due to their weight, and pack size.
 Furthermore, they are incredibly expensive.
 However, if it is a permanent pitching tent, then cotton is the right way to go, as it is far more durable, and maluable to the weather conditions.

-A footprint carpet is an essential piece of kit, and should be the compulsory accessory purchased for your tent.
+A footprint groundsheet is an essential piece of kit, and should be the compulsory accessory purchased for your tent.
 The footprint will offer protection to your investment, and will offer an array of benefits such as:

 - Keeps the tent clean and dry for packing away.

 - Marks out an intended pitching space for the tent.

 - Adds a layer of insulation to the base of the tent.